Andre601/mkdocs-materialx/docs/alternatives.md

 [Docusaurus] by Facebook is a very popular documentation generator and a good choice if you or your company are already using [React] to build your site.
-It will generate a [single page application] which is fundamentally different from the site Material for MkDocs generates for you.
+It will generate a [single page application] which is fundamentally different from the site MaterialX for MkDocs generates for you.

 __Advantages__